Mormon Holidays and Festivals

 Easter and Christmas

 Mormons celebrate the two main Christian holidays of Easter and Christmas, which mark the resurrection and birth of Christ, respectively.
-They also celebrate national and regional holidays, along with birthdays and anniversaries.

 The main specifically Mormon holiday is Pioneer Day, celebrated on July 24 of each year.
 Pioneer Day celebrates the first entry of Mormons into Salt Lake Valley in 1847, after the long journey westward to escape religious persecution.